sagivantebi/Tag-Tab/README.md

 - **Min-K%**: averaging the lowest k% probabilities.
 - **Max-K%**: averaging the highest k% probabilities.
 - **Min-K++%**: averaging the lowest k% probabilities while normalizing token log probabilities using mean and variance.
+- **RECALL**: measures the relative change in log-likelihood when conditioning the target text on non-member prefixes.
+- **DC-PDD**: calibrates token probabilities using divergence from a reference corpus.

 ## 📘 Datasets